Eenigenburg, The Netherlands

 Eenigenburg is located along the west coast of The Netherlands, approximately 30 miles northwest of Amsterdam and about 3 miles inland from the North Sea.

-Today, there are approximately 50 farm houses, a tiny church and a café in the village…and of course, a museum!!
+Today, there are over 60 farmhouses, and a tiny church in the village…and of course, a museum!!

 The Village of Eenigenburg near the coast of the North Sea